 Let's face it: Women have to be more cautious than men while on the road.
 It hurts to admit it, but we are inherently more physically vulnerable than our male counterparts.

-These 10 travel safety items for women will help give you peace of mind and protect you as you explore the world.
+These ten travel safety items for women will help give you peace of mind and protect you as you explore the world.

-Some women feel vulnerable staying in a hotel room alone, especially if they get stuck in a room on the first floor.
+Some female travelers feel vulnerable staying in a hotel room alone, especially if they get stuck in a room on the first floor.

 2. Personal alarm or whistle

 Walking in a dark alley or street alone at night isn’t wise, but sometimes it's inevitable.

 It's easy to get lost if you're on a solo trip in a new place for the first time (although we recommend you make extensive use of Google maps).